About PHS

 About Us

 Co-op is short for cooperative.
-Co-op members volunteer their time so that their children can attend group classes once a week, pool their finances to pay for the costs of providing a space for those classes to take place, and work together to find instructors to teach the classes they want their children to be able to take.
+Co-op members volunteer their time so that their children can attend group classes once a week, pool their finances to pay for the costs of those classes, and work together to find instructors to teach those classes.

 Volunteering